votingworks/vxsuite/libs/ballot-encoder/src/v1/README.md

       - Size:
         `sizeof(W) + W * 8 + ∑(CV : V[E.contests[i].id], CV.isWriteIn ? sizeof(CV.name) : 0)`
         bits.
+- **Test Ballot Flag:** This is a single bit that is set if the ballot is a test ballot, unset otherwise.
+  - Size: 1 bit.
-- **Padding**: To ensure the encoded data is composed of whole bytes, 0 bits will be added to the end if necessary.
+- **Padding**: To ensure the encoded data is composed of whole bytes, 0 bits will be added to the end until the number of bits is a multiple of 8.

 ## Examples